• Skip to primary navigation

 Instant Pot Brown Basmati Rice.
 Looking for a healthy side dish, especially for a curry or dal, ready in about a half an hour?
 Pressure cook a pot of brown basmati rice.

-When I'm trying to eat healthy, brown rice is a big help.
-It's still wrapped in its bran coating, and, as someone who grew up in the big Bran Fiber boom of the 90's, I know all about its health benefits.
+whole grains, still wrapped in their bran coating, and, as someone who grew up in the big Bran Fiber boom of the 90s, I know all about its health benefits.
 The problem is how much time it takes to cook brown rice.
-Stovetop white rice takes 30 minutes, in the background, while I prepare the rest of the meal.
-Brown rice is an hour plus on the stovetop.
-That is, until my pressure cooker came along.
-It gets me my rice in that 30 minute window that matches with my weeknight cooking style.
+Stovetop white rice takes 30 minutes in the background while I prepare the rest of the meal.
+Brown rice is an hour or more on the stovetop.
+Or, it was, until my pressure cooker came along.
+I get my healthy brown rice in 30 minutes, matching my weeknight cooking style.

 A bowl of brown basmati rice with uncooked rice and ground turmeric in the background